mmistakes/minimal-mistakes/_posts/2023-04-10-what-is-deep-learning.md

-In semi-supervised learning, there is a amount of data equivalent to supervised learning, but the mapping of labels is less.
+In semi-supervised learning, there is amount of data equivalent to supervised learning, but the mapping of labels is less.
 In other words, the unlabeled images get labeled.

 Unsupervised learning has only data and no labels.

-By inputting data into neural networks- machine learning, deep learning , any data outputs results.
+By inputting data into neural networks - machine learning, deep learning , any data outputs results.